 If shares of members are unknown during the previous year, the auditor needs to disclose this fact in Clause 9(a) of Form 3CD.

-FAQ 6.
-A has opted for the presumptive scheme under Section 44AD in respect of one of his businesses.
-Whether auditor is required to mention details of such business in the audit report?
+FAQ 8.
+Mr A has opted for the presumptive scheme under Section 44AD in respect of one of his businesses.
+Is the auditor required to mention details of such business in the audit report?

 In case the profit and loss account of the assessee includes any profit declared under the presumptive scheme (Section 44AD, 44AE, 44AF, 44B, 44BB, 44BBA, 44BBB), then it is mandatory to mention the amount of such profit and the section under which the same is declared in Clause No. 12 of Form 3CD.
 The tax auditor is not required to indicate if the amount of presumptive income has been correctly computed under the relevant section relating to presumptive taxation.
 The reporting requirement is satisfied if the amount as per profit and loss account is reported.

 FAQ 9.
 How to ensure that the profit has been computed correctly if the profit & loss account also includes the profit computed on a presumptive basis?

 If the profit and loss account of the assessee also includes the presumptive income, the common business expenditure has to be apportioned to arrive at the correct amount of profit credited to the profit and loss account and assessable on a presumptive basis.
 The tax auditor, in such a situation, should arrive at a fair and reasonable estimate of such expenditure on the basis of evidence in possession of the assessee or by asking the assessee to prepare such an estimate, which should be checked by him.

 It is also necessary to mention the basis of apportionment of common expenditure.
 However, if the tax auditor is not satisfied with the reasonableness of such apportionment, he should indicate such fact under this clause by a suitable note.